emnify/product-docs/docs/data-streamer/usage.md

 ### Creating data streams

-Once authenticated, users can create data streams by making `POST` requests to `/api/v2/data_stream`.
+Once authenticated, users can create data streams by sending `POST` requests to `/api/v2/data_stream`.

 An example cURL to create a data stream would look like the following: